-Fig. 45 Šejla Kamerić, "Bosnian Girl", 2003 (public project: posters, billboards, magazine ads, postcards) Graffiti ("No teeth...?
+Sejia Kamerić Grafiti written by an unknown Dutch soldier on the wall of the army barracks in Potocari, Srebrenica 1994/95.
+Royal Netherlands Army troops, as a part of the UN Protection Forces (UNPROFOR) in Bosnia and Herzegovina 199 Were responsible for protecting of Srebrenica safe area.
+Photograph by Draik Samarah BOSNIAN GIRL Fig. 45 Šejla Kamerić, "Bosnian Girl", 2003 (public project: posters, billboards, magazine ads, postcards) Graffiti ("No teeth...?
 A mustache...?
 Smel like shit...?
 Bosnian girl!") written by an unknown Dutch soldier on a wall of the army barracks in Potočari near Srebrenica, 1994/95.
 Royal Netherlands Army troops, as part of the UN Protection Force in Bosnia and Herzegovina 1992-1995, were responsible for protecting the Srebrenica safe area.
 The subject in the photo is the artist herself.

-"Bosnian Girl 2" by Smirma Kulerović is a performative accion that happened on 2211/2017 - the day of the late verduct arrivals for the war oriminal Ratio Made by the UN tribunut.
-The photograph was taken in front of the EU Debegat to BHH building in Sarajevo; as a reminder of the discrepancy between an deal of Europe, ordifered to the post-way upun in Bosnian and Herzagovian, and restly includes its all or served; since the nationalist ideologies move forward with new violent and radical political propagands that try to manipulate historical facts.
-The work is a direct answer to such propagands.
-Peter's Timene Morrison.
+Boostain GM 2\ by Smina Kulonovic is a performative action that happened on 2211/2017 - the day of the take verdica tamkaf for the war criminal Radio Malko by the UK Holunal.
+The photograph was taken in forse of the EU Delegator to BH building in Sanajevor, as a reality in which justice is still not served; since the nationalist ideologies move forward with new violation and radial policial propagnitab that by to manipulate historical faces.
+The work is a direct amove for such cytographica.
 Fig. 46 Smirna Kulenović "Bosnian Girl 2", 2017 (poster, performance) "Bosnian Girl 2' is a performative action that happened on 22/11/2017 - the day of the late verdict arrival for the war criminal Ratko Mladić by the UN tribunal.
 The photograph was taken in front of the EU Delegation to BiH building in Sarajevo; as a reminder of the discrepancy between an ideal of Europe offered to the post-war youth in Bosnia and Herzegovina, and a reality in which justice is still not served; since the nationalist ideologies move forward with new violent and radically fascist political propaganda that try to manipulate historical facts.
 The work is a direct answer to such propaganda" (artists's statement).
 The work holds a reference to the poster "Bosnian Girl" made in 2003 by artist Šejla Kamerić.